marcinofulus/iCSEbook1/Warsztaty/source/Parrondos_paradox.rst

 .. admonition:: Hint

   In the following, the arrow <\-\-\- indicates that you should insert some code.
-It is always preceded by a # which indicates a comment in Python.
+It is always preceded by a :code:`#` which indicates a comment in Python.
 You will need a for loop and a branch, both of which we have already briefly seen above.